skarothi-deloitte/TanzuKubernetes/Workload/README.md

 # Configuring Azure backend for the terraform state file
 # Provide your environment specific variable values in this backend block
-# you can save the following as backend.tf file in a given directory
+# Save this file in a given directory with backend.tf (or) with any specific name as per your orginzations standards.

 # terraform init
 # terraform apply